It’s been one whole year of shopping less, combating clutter, and cutting costs. The low buy year results for Q4 are in!

 At the onset of my low-buy challenge, I had a few different goals in mind.
 I knew I had a longer phase of unemployment on the horizon following a round of redundancies at my company.
 So my number one objective was, logically, to clamp down on spending fast.
 At the same time though, I simply wanted to introduce a greater sense of minimalism at home, use what I have, and purge stuff.

-Way back in 2014 I had downsized my flat and gotten rid of about one-third of my household.
+Years ago when I moved into my little penthouse, I had downsized my flat and gotten rid of about one-third of my household.
 Despite this, things had really started piling up again in recent years.
 My shopping habits for my wardrobe in particular had escalated.
 I wouldn’t say they were out of control or that I had a shopping addiction, but I definitely had a tendency to browse and shop when I was feeling lonely or restless.

 The first thing I did before embarking on a low buy year was to review my budget and really assess my spending habits.
 Based on this, I was able to create practical rules for a low buy year, and decide on what to stop buying.
 As I progressed further into the low-buy game, I not only decluttered 465 items from my home, but also mapped out an easy framework to stop buying stuff you don’t need (or never wear).